WLAC

 WLAC (1510 AM) branded "TalkRadio 98.3 and 1510 WLAC", is a commercial radio station in Nashville, Tennessee.
 Owned by iHeartMedia, it broadcasts a talk radio format.
 The station's studios are in Nashville's Music Row district.

 WLAC is a clear-channel station, it operates around the clock at 50,000 watts, the highest power authorized for AM stations in the United States.
 A single tower radiates the transmitter's full power during the day to most of Middle Tennessee.
 At night, it uses a directional pattern that limits its signal toward the west to originally protect KGA in Spokane (which has since downgraded its night signal) and to the northeast to protect WMEX in Boston.
 It has a three-tower array in the city's Northside neighborhood.
 WLAC broadcasts an HD Radio signal using the in-band on-channel standard.
 Programming is simulcast over a digital subchannel of 97.9 WSIX-FM and on FM translator W252CM at 98.3 FM.

 Programming

 WLAC carries nationally syndicated conservative talk shows, including The Glenn Beck Radio Program, The Sean Hannity Show, The Ramsey Show with Dave Ramsey, The Michael Berry Show, The Dr. Asa Show with Asa Andrew, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.
 In 2021, WLAC became the flagship station for The Clay Travis and Buck Sexton Show.
+WLAC has also been the flagship station of Your Morning Show with Michael DelGiorno since 2023.

 Weekend shows include Rich DiMuro on Tech, The Weekend with Michael Brown and The Ben Ferguson Show.
 WLAC carries Vanderbilt University Commodores football and basketball games.